 Both of us have been involved with various environmental and progressive political causes, and strive for a moderately simple, responsible lifestyle.
 Getting older, and having bad backs, makes it hard for us to keep up with the work needed around our property.

-We live 20 miles from the small city of Roseburg, Oregon, and a few miles from a small rural community.
+We live 20 miles from the city of Roseburg, Oregon, and a few miles from a small rural town.

 Help with Eco project